 and her work blends site-specific choreography, radical experimentation, hand detailed costuming, and theatrical makeup.
 Each performance is uniquely crafted and staged accordingly for small venues, theaters, nightclubs, festivals, street performance, and any dance floor in between.

 Notably, Aquarius has collaborated with performance art troupe La Pocha Nostra in Mexico and the US, most recently at the Santa Fe Art Institute in August 2017.
-She has also been featured in Maine publication Dispatch Magazine, and Mexican publications This: Travel & Style and Revista Fang.
-Aquarius Funkk is a current member of the Pioneering Royal House of LaBeija, the pioneering house of vogue ballroom.
+They have also been featured in Dispatch Magazine, Femme Rebelle Magazine, Zahiya Magazine, Ellements Body, This: Travel & Style and Revista Fang.
+Aquarius Funkk is a member of the Royal House of LaBeija, the pioneering house of vogue ballroom.